oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 date:   2015-10-26 23:53:15
 listed: false
 author: "Bruce Smith"
-meta: update 5, 10/29 (see end for list of changes)
+meta: update 6, 11/4 (see end for list of changes)
 tags: AI logic
 ---

 This post describes my solution to the "Tiling Agents" problem [YH2013], which is about how to use formal logic for safety rules to govern general-purpose machine intelligence.
+To my knowledge, this is the first solution in which the child and parent agents can use identical proof systems to evaluate their actions.

 This is a draft (with one or more xxx's marking places which need fixing).
 It is mainly intended for people already familiar